OUTDOOR WEBER CONTEST DETAILS

 • At least one University student must hold a prominent leadership position or have significant ownership (at least 51%) in the new business

-• The business cannot be more than 24 months old as of March 24, 2019
+• The business cannot be more than 24 months old per the date of State registration as of March 24, 2019

 • The business cannot have generated revenues in excess of $50,000 as of March 20, 2019

-• The business cannot have any external equity funding as of March 23, 2019 (VC, Angels, grants, etc.); University competitions are excluded
+• The business cannot have any external funding as of March 23, 2019 (VC, Angels, grants, public competitions, etc.); University competitions are excluded up to $50,000

 • Businesses cannot have previously received any monetary awards from past Outdoor Weber competitions sponsored by the Weber State Hall Global Entrepreneurship Center, prior to the 2018-2019 school year.

-Outdoor Weber participants, who do not abide by the rules of this competition, may be disqualified from the contest at the sole discretion of Weber State University Participants acknowledge and agree that photographs, audiovisual, and other recordings may be made of their likeness during Outdoor Weber contest and may be used and distributed at the sole discretion of [party in charge] for any purpose.
+Outdoor Weber participants, who do not abide by the rules of this competition, may be disqualified from the contest at the sole discretion of Weber State University.
+Participants acknowledge and agree that photographs, audiovisual, and other recordings may be made of their likeness during Outdoor Weber contest and may be used and distributed at the sole discretion of Weber State University for any purpose.

 Investor Pitch Evaluation (Each item will be worth up to 5 points.
 A total of 45 possible points):